Atlanta Work Injury Lawyer

 When our work-injury attorneys examine injuries caused in these kinds of situations, we often find that the injury could and should have been prevented.

 Suzanne’s Story* — A Worker’s Injury Example

 Suzanne is a pharmaceuticals sales representative.
 She represents her drug company at the local level, introducing physicians and hospitals to the products her employer makes.

-Suzanne’s lawyers will allege that the driver of the truck did not know where he was going and that the driver was not properly trained to do his job.
+Other witnesses to the accident testified that the driver didn’t slow down before making the illegal right-hand turn in front of Suzanne.
+Suzanne’s lawyers alleged that the driver of the truck did not know where he was going and furthermore, he was not properly trained to do his job.

-Once all the facts and evidence has been gathered, the attorneys will begin the process of coming to a settlement amount.
-The hard costs to Suzanne and Troy are fairly easy to prove.
-By supplying a copy of the hospital bills and adding the projected costs for future treatment, cost for the purchase of and replacement and/or repair of prosthetic legs in the future, as well as the cost to replace Suzanne’s car which was totaled, Suzanne’s lawyers will have a solid claim amount.
+Once all the facts and evidence had been gathered, the attorneys began the process of coming to a settlement amount.
+The hard costs to Suzanne and Troy were calculated.

+A copy of the hospital bills was obtained and the projected costs for future treatment were obtained from doctors and health care cost consultants.
+In addition, the cost for the purchase of and replacement and/or repair of prosthetic legs in the future were determined, as well as the cost to replace Suzanne’s car which was totaled.
+Suzanne’s lawyers had a solid total claim amount.